percona/percona-server-mongodb-operator/source/sharding.rst

 servers and mongos instances.
 Their numbers are controlled by ``configsvrReplSet.size`` and ``mongos.size`` keys respectively.

-.. note:: Config servers for now can properly work only with WiredTiger engine.
+.. note:: Config servers for now can properly work only with WiredTiger engine, and sharded MongoDB nodes can use either WiredTiger or InMemory one.